-We require portfolio companies to provide annual audited and monthly unaudited financial statements.
-Using these statements, we calculate the statistics described above.
-For purposes of analyzing the financial performance of our portfolio companies, we may make certain adjustments to EBITDA to reflect the proforma results of a company consistent with a change of control transaction, to reflect anticipated cost savings resulting from a merger or restructuring, costs related to new product development, compensation to previous owners, and other acquisition or restructuring related items.
+Credit Information.
+We monitor a wide variety of key credit statistics that provide information regarding our portfolio companies to help us assess credit quality and portfolio performance.
+We require our portfolio companies to provide annual audited and monthly, unaudited financial statements.
+Using these statements, we calculate and evaluate the credit statistics.
+For purposes of analyzing the financial performance of our portfolio companies, we may make certain adjustments to their cash flow statements (EBITDA) to reflect the pro forma results of a company consistent with a change of control transaction, to reflect anticipated cost savings resulting from a merger or restructuring, costs related to new product development, compensation to previous owners, and other acquisition or restructuring related items.